MicrosoftDocs/learn/learn-pr/quantum/intro-to-azure-quantum/includes/3-what-is-azure-quantum.md

 ## If I'm not a quantum expert, can I still use Azure Quantum?

-Sure!
-Quantum computing is evolving quickly and Microsoft is committed to making quantum computing accessible to everyone.
-Azure Quantum is designed to guide you in your quantum journey, whether you're a quantum developer, researcher, or enthusiast.
+Microsoft is committed to making quantum computing accessible to everyone, whether you're a quantum developer, researcher, or enthusiast.

 Azure Quantum has incorporated **artificial intelligence** to assist you.
 You can play with the Copilot in Azure Quantum, a quantum-focused chatbot that helps you write code and better understand concepts.